-Did Moses and Elijah have inside information about the upcoming death of Jesus Christ at Jerusalem?
-Yes they did, and they even spoke with Jesus Christ, concerning his DEATH at Jerusalem?
-I am not making this stuff up folks.
+Did you know that Moses and Elijah actually spoke with Jesus Christ when Jesus walked on this earth almost 2000 years ago?
+What on earth were they talking about anyway?
+Is it possible that Moses and Elijah possessed inside information about the upcoming death of Jesus Christ at Jerusalem?
+Yes, they did, and I am not making this stuff up folks.
 It has been RECORDED in the Bible for a reason!
 That’s right, I am talking about the very same Moses from the Old Testament, the one who received the Ten Commandments from God.
 (Exodus 19-20) I am talking about that famous man named Elijah, the one who was caught up in a whirlwind into Heaven!
 (2 Kings 2:1-12) They actually spoke with the REAL Jesus Christ, who was crucified on the cross for our sins!

 It is recorded in the Bible and here is Luke’s account of that meeting: